pmonks/clojure-adventures/letterpress-solver-webapp/README.md

  lein run
 ```

-Then point your browser to http://localhost:5000/.
-Ctrl+C to terminate.
+Then point your browser to [http://localhost:5000/](http://localhost:5000/).
+Hit Ctrl+C to terminate.

 Note: if you're lucky the [instance deployed on Heroku](http://pmonks-letterpress-solver.herokuapp.com/) may be up and running.